-These consolidated financial statements of NI Holdings include the financial position and results of operations of NI Holdings and six other entities:
+These consolidated financial statements of NI Holdings include the financial position and results of operations of NI Holdings and seven other entities:

-- · Nodak Insurance a wholly-owned subsidiary of NI Holdings; - · Nodak Agency, Inc. a wholly-owned subsidiary of Nodak Insurance; - · American West a wholly-owned subsidiary of Nodak Insurance; - · Primero an indirect wholly-owned subsidiary of Nodak Insurance; - · Battle Creek an affiliated company of Nodak Insurance; and - · Direct Auto a wholly-owned subsidiary of NI Holdings.
+- · Nodak Insurance a wholly-owned subsidiary of NI Holdings; - · Nodak Agency a wholly-owned subsidiary of Nodak Insurance; - · American West a wholly-owned subsidiary of Nodak Insurance; - · Primero an indirect, wholly-owned subsidiary of Nodak Insurance; - · Battle Creek an affiliated company of Nodak Insurance; - · Direct Auto a wholly-owned subsidiary of NI Holdings; and - Westminster a wholly-owned subsidiary of NI Holdings.

 Battle Creek is managed by Nodak Insurance, and Nodak Insurance reinsures 100% of the risk on all insurance policies issued by Battle Creek.

 Nodak Agency is an inactive shell corporation.

-On August 31, 2018, NI Holdings completed the acquisition of 100% of the common stock of Direct Auto from the private shareholders of Direct Auto, and Direct Auto became a consolidated subsidiary of the Company.
-Direct Auto is a property and casualty insurance company specializing in non-standard automobile insurance in the state of Illinois.
-Direct Auto remains headquartered in Chicago, Illinois and the current president of Direct Auto continues to manage the Direct Auto insurance operations along with the staff and management team in place at the time of acquisition.
+On August 31, 2018, NI Holdings completed the acquisition of 100% of the common stock of Direct Auto Insurance Company ("Direct Auto") from private shareholders and Direct Auto became a consolidated subsidiary of the Company.
 The results of Direct Auto are included as part of the Company's non-standard auto business segment following the closing date.